just520fun/MasteringTSN/README.md

 3.TSN Prototype

+3.0 Preparation
+Descirbe how to setup hardware and software based on Intel I210 NIC card with IPC.
+For details, please visit folder 3.0-Preparation.

 3.1 802.1AS
 Describe how to build a 802.1AS prototype based on Intel I210 NIC card with IPC.
-For details, please visit folder 8021as.
+For details, please visit folder 3.1-8021as.

 3.2 802.1Qbv